CFSAN-Biostatistics/CSP2/README.md

 - One or more user-provided references (*--ref_reads*; *--ref_fasta*), or
 - One or more reference isolates selected by RefChooser (*--n_ref*)

-**Important Note**: *Testing is underway to determine how the underlying cluster diversity impacts distances estimates.
-Current comparisons are based on strains clusters with SNP densities in the 0 ~ 150 SNP range.*

-In either case, CSP2 calls MUMmer for alignment and if a sufficient portion of the reference genome is aligned (*--min_cov*), that data is passed through a set of filters, including the automated removal of:
+In either case, CSP2 calls MUMmer for alignment.
+If a sufficient portion of the reference genome is aligned (*--min_cov*), that data is passed through a set of filters that largely mimic those from the CFSAN SNP Pipeline, including the automated removal of:
 - Sites from short alignments (*--min_len*)
 - Sites from poorly aligned contigs (*--min_iden*)
 - Sites close to the contig edge (*--query_edge*/*--ref_edge*)